Memorable Manitobans: William Frank Sims (1920-1990)

 Born in the Pathhead district in late 1920, son of James Sims (1880-1944) and Charlotte Cooper (1882-1967), he was educated at Pathhead School and Macgregor School.
 In 1939, at the outset of the Second World War, he enlisted with the Queen’s Own Cameron Highlanders.
 Three years later, he was taken a prisoner of war at Dieppe, France and spent the next three years in a prisoner of war camp.
 After his return to Canada, he was a member of the Winnipeg Police Force for a time.
 He then moved to Toronto, Ontario where he married Elsie May Poyser (1924-2017), originally of Emmeline.

 In 1950, the couple returned to Manitoba to operate the Poyser farm at Emmeline, celebrating its 100th anniversary in 1988.
 He was an active member of the Macgregor Masonic Lodge, served for 29 years as Chairman of the local health services committee, and was active in the establishment of a personal care home at Macgregor.
 He served as Reeve of the Rural Municipality of North Norfolk (1962-1965), and Chairman of the Board of Directors for the Manitoba Agricultural Museum.
 A long-time member of the Progressive Conservative Party, he was Director and President of the Lakeside Constituency, Director of the Marquette Constituency, and President of the Portage Marquette Constitutency.
 A candidate for Lakeside in the 1966 provincial general election, he was defeated by Douglas Campbell.
-In 1981, he was named Macgregor Citizen of the Year.
+In recognition of his community service, he received the Queen Elizabeth II Silver Jubilee Medal (1977) and was named Macgregor Citizen of the Year (1981).

 Marriage registration [James Sims], Manitoba Vital Statistics.